bgoli/melite-metadata/melite-proposed.md

 - RelatedItem: This forms part of the documentation series written by Brett and Peter.

 ## End

-Random stuff I am storing here that will probably be deleted This was in an earlier version but I have dropped the list concept due to the increased issues introduced by separator tokens.
-- A Key may sometime require a list of values, these are separated with a ` , `
-  - `- Creator: Brett G. Olivier, Vrije Universiteit Amsterdam`

 (C) Brett G. Olivier, Vrije Universiteit Amsterdam, Amsterdam, The Netherlands, 2021.